A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: Preliminaries and Supporting Results

 As for a convex set \(C\), we have \(\hat{N}_{C}(x)=N_{C}(x)\) for all \(x\in C\).
 Based on the above definitions, the regular normal cone and the limiting normal cone of the complementarity set \(D\) at \(z\in D\) are explicitly given by

-Note that the limiting normal cone is stable in the sense that $\Limsup_{z^{\nu}\to z}N_{D}(z^{\nu})\subseteq N_{D}(z)$, which is referred to as the \emph{outer semicontinuity} of the set-valued mapping $N_{D}:\R^{2}\rightrightarrows\R^{2}$, and has better calculus properties compared to the regular normal cone~\cite{Jia_2023}.
+As a set-valued mapping, note that the limiting normal cone is \emph{outer semicontinuous}, in the sense that $\Limsup_{z^{\nu}\to z}N_{D}(z^{\nu})\subseteq N_{D}(z)$, and has better calculus properties compared to the regular normal cone.
 Furthermore, we introduce additional cone concepts as

 We will refer to the cone \(N_D^{\rm C}\) as the \emph{Clarke limiting cone}, since it is related to the Clarke-stationarity in MPCCs.
 Note that \(N_D^{\rm C}\) is different from the \emph{Clarke normal cone} in~\cite[Exercise 6.38]{Rockafellar_1998}.
 The cone \(N_D^{\rm W}\) is referred to as the \emph{weak limiting cone}, which will be used to formulate a generalized version of MPCC-MFCQ (see \cref{definition_MFCQ+}).